Open Call 2022

-You are free to do short visits to the mainland, though we expect you to spend the majority of your one-month period in Örö.
-Note that we do not expect you to realize a complete project during the residency period.
+Your Work Plan should be max.
+2 sheets, plus any additional images.
+We do not expect you to realize a complete project during the residency period.
 You may also use the residency as a catalyst for futher work or to concentrate in some vital phase in your ongoing projects.

 Workgroups can either submit a common plan or be more loose-tied with individual work plans.